felangel/bloc/docs/fluttertodostutorial.md

           ),
 ```

-3. The third is a `BlocBuilder` which builds the ListView that displays the todos.
-In focusing on the bloc pattern, notice how when the  `TodosOverviewTodoCompletionToggled()` and `TodosOverviewTodoDeleted()` events are sent to the bloc.
+3. The third is a `BlocBuilder` which builds the ListView that displays the Todos.
+In focusing on the bloc pattern, notice how and when the  `TodosOverviewTodoCompletionToggled()` and `TodosOverviewTodoDeleted()` events are sent to the bloc.

 ```dart
                     TodoListTile(